-A new study found that the brain’s language centers shrank in female-to-male transsexuals after they began testosterone treatment, but those conclusions are being questioned
+A new study found that the brain’s language centers shrank in female-to-male transgender subjects after they began testosterone treatment, but those conclusions are being questioned

 Is testosterone, or the lack of it, the reason women perform better on tests of language skills than men?